rurban/libu8ident/README.md

   be changed later at run-time.

 * `--with-norm=NFC,NFD,NFKC,NFKD,FCC,FCD`.
 Default: empty
-  (select at run-time, NFC is the default)
+  (select at run-time, NFC is the default).
+FCC and FCD are broken still.

   This hardcodes a normalization method, which cannot be changed later at run-time.